Thermalization and prethermalization in the soft-wall AdS/QCD model: Prethermalization

 \subsubsection{Quench from the disordered phase}

-In the chiral limit, when the temperature is above the critical temperature $T>T_c$, $\chi(z)=0$, and thus the sigma condensate $\sigma=0$.
-To realize the nonequilibrium evolution from the disordered phase to the critical region, a finite condensate $\sigma_i$ is necessary to add in the initial state.
-As a result, we have the initial state
+In the chiral limit, when the temperature is above the critical temperature $T>T_c$, the solution of $\chi(z)$ is exactly equals to $0$.
+Thus the sigma condensate $\sigma=0$.
+To realize the nonequilibrium evolution from the disordered phase to the critical region, a finite initial condensate $\sigma_i$ is necessary for the initial state.
+From the asymptotic solution of $\chi(r)$ in Eq.~\eqref{eq:boundaryofchi}, we know that $m_q$ and $\sigma$ are two integral constants for this solution.
+Since the chiral limit $m_q=0$, the leading term of this solution becomes $(\sigma/ \gamma) r^3$.
+In addition, $r_h=1/T$ is very small at high temperature.
+It means that $r\leq r_h$ is very small.
+Therefore, when $T_i>T_c$, we can take the asymptotic solution as a approximation of the initial state,

-Firstly, we consider the sudden quench to the critical point, i.e., $\epsilon=m_q=0$.
-In eq.~\eqref{scalingsigmai}, let $tb^{-z}=1$, one can obtain the following scaling form
+Firstly, we consider the sudden quench to the critical point, i.e., $\epsilon=T_f-T_c=0$ and $m_q=0$.
+To derive the specific scaling form in terms of $t$, one can let $tb^{-z}=t_{pre}$ with $t_{pre}$ a microscopic time scale. $t_{pre}$ marks the moment when the universal prethermalization stage begins.
+Then, from Eq.~\eqref{scalingsigmai}, we have